Valerian Rodrigues: Early life

+Career

+Before joining JNU, Rodrigues taught at the Department of Political Science at Mangalore University, Karnataka, India.
+He has held the first Ambedkar Chair at the Ambedkar University Delhi, has been ICCR (Indian Council of Cultural Relations) Visiting Professor at the University of Erfurt Germany, Visiting Professor at the University of Würzburg Germany, Visiting Professor at Simon Fraser University, Canada and Fellow at the Max Weber Center for Advanced Studies, Germany.
+Rodrigues is a regular political columnist and commentator with The Hindu and The Indian Express.

 Academic career

 After receiving his MA from the University of Pune, Rodrigues first taught at Sri Dharmasthala Manjunatheshwara College, Ujire, Karnataka.
-He received his PhD from the Centre for Political Studies, JNU, India, in 1986, and was Agatha Harrison Fellow at St. Anthony’s College, Oxford from 1989-1991.
-He was also a senior fellow at the Indian Institute of Advanced Studies, Shimla, from 1999-2001.
+He received his PhD from the Centre for Political Studies, JNU, India, in 1986, and was Agatha Harrison Fellow at St. Anthony’s College, Oxford from 1989–1991.
+He was also a senior fellow at the Indian Institute of Advanced Studies, Shimla, from 1999–2001.
 Rodrigues taught Political Science at Mangalore University, Karnataka from 1982 to 2003 before moving to Jawaharlal Nehru University, New Delhi, where he was Professor of Political Studies from 2003 to 2015.
 He is also National Fellow of the Indian Council for Social Science Research (ICSSR).